Manage export logs

 Account The account where the data was exported.

 Status The status of the export.
-Available statuses are Pending, Delivered, and Failed.
+Available statuses are Pending, Completed, and Failed.

 Date delivered The date when the export took place.

 Account type The type of cloud account where the data was exported.
-Available account types are Amazon S3 Role ARN, Google Cloud Platform, Azure SAS, Azure RBAC, Snowflake, and Adobe Experience Platform.
+Available account types are Amazon S3 Role ARN, Google Cloud Platform, Azure SAS, Azure RBAC, Snowflake, and AEP Data Landing Zone.

 Number of rows The number of rows included in the exported table.